18F/identity-idp/docs/mobile.md

 5. Revisit the Safari **Develop** menu of your laptop.
 You'll see a menu item that wasn't there before: the name of your phone.

 6. In that menu item, click the "Connect via Network" option.
-Once you've done this you should be able to unplug the USB cable and continue with these steps.
+This step is optional, but will enable you to debug over your wifi network without the USB cable.
+Once you've checked this option you can unplug the USB cable and continue with these steps.
+If you don't check this option, you can continue these steps with the USB cable connecting your iPhone and computer.
 A screenshot:

    ![develop-over-network](https://github.com/18F/identity-idp/assets/6818839/a672e33c-da63-4bd0-8e87-60bc6e89027c)